Commonly asked questions

 Anticoagulants (blood thinners) are a type of drug your doctor prescribes to prevent blood clots.
 Commonly used medications are Coumadin, Lovenox, Arixtra, Eliquis,® Xarelto and aspirin.
 You will be directed to stay on one of them for a period of time after surgery.
 Depending on the medication, you will need to have your blood tested to monitor the effect of the drug and to regulate the dosage.
 Once discharged home, arrangements will be made to continue monitoring your blood.

-How often will I receive physicial and occupational therapy in the hospital?
+How often will I receive physical and occupational therapy in the hospital?

 After your initial evaluation, you will receive therapy once or twice a day.
 Your therapist will be instructed by the surgeon as to what therapy you need.
 The goal is to keep you out of bed and active.